jonathanloganmoran/ND0013-Self-Driving-Car-Engineer/README.md

 * Write and optimise two scan matching algorithms in C++: Iterative Closest Point (ICP) and Normal Distributions Transform (NDT);
 * Apply the scan matching algorithms to simulated LiDAR point clouds processed with the Point Cloud Library (PCL);
 * And so much more ... (see [3-Localization](https://github.com/jonathanloganmoran/ND0013-Self-Driving-Car-Engineer/tree/main/3-Localization) for full list of course topics).

+##### Course 4: Planning
+* Design and implement weighted cost functions and behaviour planning systems in C++;
+* Perform structured trajectory generation in C++;
+* Implement the A* and Hybrid A* search algorithms in C++;
+* Use numerical approximation and discretisation to solve the Polynomial splines problem;
+* Generate optimal, feasible, collision-free paths;
+* And so much more ... (see [4-Planning](https://github.com/jonathanloganmoran/ND0013-Self-Driving-Car-Engineer/tree/main/3-Planning) for full list of course topics).